 UNIFORMS MAKE MORNINGS EASIER

 The morning preparation when wearing uniforms is stress-free.
-Grab a skirt and shirt for girls and shorts, shirt, and a belt for boys and off you go!
+How do school uniforms make mornings easier?
+Simply grab a skirt and shirt for girls and shorts, shirt, and a belt for boys and off you go!
 When wearing uniforms, it’s a quick process getting ready.
 No time is wasted picking through all the choices that free dress presents.
 (For moms: the laundry is less stress too!)

 Without the diversity of clothing options, the students have equal opportunity to succeed without their outfits playing a role.
 Uniforms offer the freedom of each individual to be equal.
 With everyone wearing the same outfit it alleviates comparison and competition.
 The clothes that children wear could be a misrepresentation of who they really are.
 During times of economic stress, many children cannot wear designer clothes and what may be considered “cool” and “what’s in.”
 Some children could be left out of groups simply because of what they are wearing or not wearing.
 Uniforms diminish this possibility and offers all students equality.

 When we are dressed up, looking neat and clean, we feel better about ourselves.
 When we present ourselves professionally there is a sense of pride of ownership.
 We have a skip in our step with our heads held high when we are dressing for success.
 Dressing professionally in a school uniform empowers our children in these same ways.